cert-manager/website/content/docs/configuration/vault.md

 #### Secretless Authentication with a Service Account (External Vault)

+ℹ️ This feature is available in cert-manager >= v1.15.0.

 If you are using a Vault instance external to your cluster, you will need to set the `audiences` to an audience accepted by your Kubernetes cluster.
 When using an external Vault instance, the short-lived token created by cert-manager to